-- 1. Role of the Board
+The Board 1

-- 2. Composition
+1. Role of the Board 1

-- 3. Appointment and Retirement of Directors
+2. Composition 2

-- 4. Duties of Directors
+3. Appointment and Retirement of Directors 2

-- 5. Skills
+4. Duties of Directors 2

-- 6. Meetings
+5. Skills 3

-- 7. Directors Inductions
+6. Meetings 3

-- 8. Directors Development
+7. Directors Induction 3

-- 9. Board Evaluations
+8. Directors Development 3

-- 10. Appointment and Responsibilities of the Board Chairman
+9. Board Evaluation 4

-- 11. Appointment and Responsibilities of the Chief Executive Officer
+10. Appointment and Responsibilities of the Board Chair 4

-- 12. Committees of the Board
+11. Appointment and Responsibilities of the Chief Executive Officer 4

-- 13. Working with the Government
+12. Committees of the Board 5

-- 14. Reporting to the Owner
+13. Working with Government 5

-- 15. Non-Executive Director Remuneration
+14. Reporting to the Minister and the Treasurer 6

-- 16. Retained Authority and Delegations of Authority
+15. Non-Executive Director Remuneration 6

-- 17. Monitoring
+16. Retained Authority and Delegations of Authority 6

-- 18. Public Interest Disclosures
+18. Whistle-blowers and Public Interest Disclosures.
+7

-- 19. Director Protection
+19. Director Protection 7

-- 20. Access to Employees, Information & Records
+20. Access to Information & Records 7

-- 21. Networking and Stakeholder Communication
+21. Networking and Stakeholder Communication 7

-- 22. Board Code of Conduct
+22. Board Code of Conduct 8

-- 23. Review of Charter
+23. Review of Charter 8

-- 24. Independent Advice
+24. Independent Advice 8

-- 25. Compliance
+25. Compliance 8

-26. Risk Management
+26. Risk Management 9

-27. Annual Accounts Certification
+27. Annual Accounts Certification 9

-28. Review of CEO and Other Senior Executives
+28. Review of the CEO and Other Senior Executives 9

-29. Company Secretary
+29. Company Secretary 9

-APPENDIX A: AICD Code of Conduct
+APPENDIX A: AICD Code of Conduct 10

-APPENDIX B: Water Corporation Code of Conduct
+APPENDIX B: Code of Conduct 11

-The Water Corporations Act 1995 (the Act) established the Water Corporation (Corporation) with effect from 1 January 1996.
-The Corporation is a body corporate with perpetual succession with a Board and the Act describes the functions, roles and responsibilities of the Board, management and staff.
-It also serves as the Corporation's constitution.
+The Water Corporations Act 1995 (WC Act) established the Water Corporation (Corporation) with effect from 1 January 1996.
+The Government Trading Enterprises Act 2023 (the GTE Act) seeks to ensure that governance practices across Government Trading Enterprises, including the Corporation, are aligned.
+The Corporation is a body corporate with perpetual succession with a Board and the WC Act and the GTE Act describes the functions, roles and responsibilities of the Board, management and staff.
+The GTE Act serves as the Corporation's constitution.

 The Corporation is not an agent of the Crown and is not part of the Public Service and employees are not public servants or employees of the public sector.
-It is required to act in accordance with prudent commercial principles, subject to direction from the Minister and to endeavour to make a profit, consistent with maximising its long term value.
+It is required to act in accordance with prudent commercial principles, subject to direction from the Minister and to endeavour to make a profit, consistent with maximising its value.